 I Grow Chicago was created by the streets.

 More and more members of the community joined in.
-More than 50 residents helped renovate an abandoned home and three vacant lots.
+Roughly 50 residents helped renovate an abandoned home and three vacant lots.
 These spaces were transformed into I Grow Chicago’s Peace House, basketball court, and Peace Garden.
-Through the process, these community members learned construction, plumbing, teamwork, and other life skills.
+Through the process, these community members learned construction and other life skills.

 I Grow Chicago is transforming the streets.

-Since the Peace House opened, what was previously one of the most dangerous blocks in West Englewood has become a symbol of hope and transformation.
+Since the Peace House opened in April 2015, what was previously one of the most dangerous blocks in West Englewood has become a symbol of hope and transformation.